jmp1730/Selenium-Testing/README.md

 # Selenium-Testing
-Sample Code for Selenium testing
+Sample Code for Selenium testing of a virtual banking assistant

 ### SELENIUM is a free (open-source) automated testing framework used to validate web applications across different browsers and platforms.